 There are four independent living D2A flats, within a wider complex of extra care flats.
 These D2A flats have carer support for people who are not able to return directly home after a period in hospital (Step down), or for people who require some additional support to avoid a hospital admission (Step up).
 The minimum number of people placed in the commissioned Discharge to Assess beds at Charles Clore Court was again met, due to improvements in reducing the length of stay, moving on more complex cases to appropriate care settings or directly home with package of care, where required.

-However, the projected performance for the year is still below the minimum required number of referrals.
-To support the flow through this service, the service will continue to be therapy led, following the learning from the Huntley Place model that was implemented during the winter pressures period (2021/22).
+Whilst the projected performance for the year is still slightly below the minimum required number of referrals there is a marked improvement.
+To support the flow through this service, it will continue to be therapy led, following the learning from the Huntley Place model that was implemented during the winter pressures period (2021/22).
+We have also commissioned an additional 4 D2A beds at Riverview, through the ASC Discharge Fund, to support flow out of hospital, which were all occupied as at the end of December.